paulk-asert/MakeTestingGroovy/README.md

 The application is a simple web-based blogging system.
 It is a little novel in that it combines in a single Groovy file a Spring/standalone GORM/Jetty application.
 Just follow the instructions within the project directory to fire up the application.
+The application can be found in the __AppUnderTest__ subproject.
+You can also play with a standalone GORM with the same model but no web later (see the __GormApp__ project).

 Basic Test Automation
 ---------------------